mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 12. Fuel Tank

-This all consumes 800 Power, which is provided in one of two ways by the third module’s remaining contents.
+This all consumes 800 Power, which is provided in one of two ways by the third module's remaining contents.

 Primary power comes from eight tons of solar panels.
 As a backup, 80 tons of TL8 fusion provides the same 800 Power, to be switched on